 Dodder (Cuscuta and Grammica), is a twining yellow or orange plant sometimes tinged with purple or red.
 Occasionally it is almost white.
 The stems can be very thin and thread-like or relatively stout Here's the information on this pest from the University of California.
-It's pretty good - enough the control recommendations.
+It's pretty good.

 Dodder seed lacks obvious dispersal mechanisms and is likely spread by people through the movement of soil, equipment, or in mud attached to shoes and tires.
 Dodder seed may also be transported in infested plant material or be present as a contaminant in crop seed.
 Water may play a role in seed dispersal, particularly for dodder species near aquatic environments.